oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    canonical form before computing a digest.
 Both the Issuer and the Verifier must use the same canonicalization algorithm to arrive at the same byte string for computing a digest.
-2. Source string encoding: Instead of transferring data in a format that may introduce variations, a representation of the data is serialized.
+2. Source string hardening: Instead of transferring data in a format that may introduce variations, a representation of the data is serialized.
    This representation is then used as the digest input at the Verifier, but also transferred to the Verifier and used for the same digest